Sierra-Alpha/desert/readme.md

 the mode line won't render properly till we restart) so `ctrl` + `x`, `ctrl` + `c` to exit emacs which will start terminating matapihi (you might need to exit or alt tab out of the spare terminal to get to the exit prompt), follow the prompts to exit.
-You may even like to restart the docker conatiner, this will free up some memory for the host as it uses more memory to install than it needs to run, if you do this you will need to reconnect the SSH tunnel.
+You may even like to restart the docker container, this will free up some memory for the host as it uses more memory to install than it needs to run, if you do this you will need to reconnect the SSH tunnel.
 Then reconnect the VNC client, this will reload and when emacs starts then it should display